 The water source for Easton Suburban Water Authority is the Delaware River.
-The water treatment and filtration plant is a 16 MGD treatment facility originally built in 1932.
-Major improvements and plant upgrades were completed in 2011 and are continuing to meet new Surface Water Treatment Regulations.
+The water treatment and filtration plant has a capacity of producing 16 MGD (million gallons of water per day).
+Major improvements and plant upgrades, costing \$25,000,000, were completed in 2011 and are continuing to meet new Surface Water Treatment Regulations.